Golf (learn more)

 Elizabeth (Betty) Craig, DNP, RN, FACHE, Senior Vice President and Chief Nursing Officer, Main Line Health

-Marianne Everett, AVP IT Enterprise Clinicals & CNIO, Virtua Health
+Marianne Everett, DNP, RN, NEA-BC, AVP IT Enterprise Clinicals & CNIO, Virtua Health

-Mary Jo Louglin, Chief Nursing Officer & Senior Vice President of Patient Care Services, Hunterdon Health
+Mary Jo Louglin, DNP, RN, NEA-BC, Chief Nursing Officer & Senior Vice President of Patient Care Services, Hunterdon Health

 General Session